-What to Do When Your Dog Dies at Home
+What Do You Do When Your Dog Dies?

 Body Disposal Options at Home

-Depending on what you want to do with your beloved pet's remains, you will have to follow different approaches.
-Generally, your options are the same as when your dog dies at the clinic, with the only difference being that you will have to take care of a few important aspects.
-We will look into each option in details.
+Depending on what you want to do with your beloved pet's remains, generally, your options are the same as when your dog dies at the clinic, with the only difference being that you will have to manage a few important aspects yourself.
+Here are each option, in detail.

-However, if you are considering burial you must keep in mind some legal aspects of this which may ultimately vary from one area to another.
-Many cities prohibit burials in residential areas and your best bet would be to call your local police, animal control, or vet's office to make sure you are abiding to your local laws.
-Even in some urban and suburban areas you may not be allowed to bury your dog in your property.
-If your local ordinances do not allow burial at your site, read below under the heading ''what if burying at home is not an option''.
+However, if you are considering burial, you must keep in mind some legal aspects (which may vary from one area to another).
+Many cities prohibit burials in residential areas.
+Call your local police, animal control, or vet's office to make sure you are abiding by your local laws.
+In some urban and suburban areas, you may not be allowed to bury your dog on your property.
+(Note: If your local ordinances do not allow burial at your site, scroll down to ''what if burying at home is not an option.'')

-When time for burial arrives, you need to dig a grave deep enough (at least 3 feet) so to not create a health hazard or possibly attract wild animals.
-You can then transfer the body to a wooden casket.
+When the time for burial arrives, you need to dig a grave deep enough—at least three feet deep—to avoid health hazards and possibly attracting wild animals.
+You can then transfer the body to a wooden casket if you wish.

-Note: if you are planning to have your dog undergo a necropsy (examination to determine cause of death) you do not want to freeze the body, but you may want to refrigerate it.
-Contact your vet immediately if this is something that you want done.
+If you are planning to have your dog undergo a necropsy (examination to determine cause of death), don't freeze the body, although you may want to refrigerate it.
+Contact your vet immediately if this is something that you want to have done.

 What If Burial at Home Is Not an Option?

 If burial at home is not an option, you can contact a pet cemetery.
 They may come to pick up your pet's body and take care of burial for you.
 Many can be reached even after office hours.
-Your vet may keep the body if you want to have your dog's body cremated or the pet cemetery may choose to pick up your pet's body if they offer cremation services.
+If you choose cremation, your vet may keep the body or the pet cemetery may also pick up your pet's body if they offer cremation services.

 Generally, pet cremation services and pet cemeteries are fairly quick in picking up your pet's body either at your home or your vet's office.